dpradov/keynote-nf/README.md

  * *Better treatment of tables*

+ * *Improved Export*
+   * Added new tokens and options for note/node heading
+   * Added new options for indenting nested nodes

  * *Checkboxes on children of selected nodes* <br>
-    Selecting checkboxes for all nodes (View/Tree Checkboxes -- now View/All nodes Checkboxes) is still posible.
+   * Selecting checkboxes for all nodes (View/Tree Checkboxes -- now View/All nodes Checkboxes) is still posible.
 Besides, checkboxes can be shown only on children of selected nodes (Children Checkbox)
+   * Added options in treeview context menu to hide/show child nodes based on checked status

  * *Hidden nodes* <br> Capacity to work with hidden nodes.
 Nodes can be hidden in two ways:
    * Activating a mode wich automatically hides checked nodes (Show or Hide checked nodes)